anshulpa22/Personalized-Research-Paper-Discovery-RAG-System/README.md

 Running the Script
-To run the new script:
+To run the python script:

-python your_script.py
+python Research_Paper_Assistance_RAG_System.py